 Welcome to SFSU Engineering and thank you for visiting with us!
 We hope you and your family have been well despite the pandemic.

 The School of Engineering at San Francisco State University has been serving the San Francisco Bay Area industry since 1959.
-Today, the school remains the only four-year engineering school in the city of San Francisco and is currently ranked #46 on the US News and World Report’s Best Undergraduate Engineering Program (No Doctorate) Ranking.
+Today, the school remains the only four-year engineering school in the city of San Francisco.
 We pride ourselves in offering four ABET-accredited undergraduate engineering programs: civil engineering, computer engineering, electrical engineering, and mechanical engineering.
 As well as three new master’s programs in civil engineering, electrical and computer engineering, and mechanical engineering, to begin in Fall 2021.
 In addition, we have established four accelerated BS/MS programs, or SF State Scholars Programs, where students can complete their BS and MS degrees in 5~5.5 years.
-Together, these programs serve a highly diverse student body of 1,400 undergraduates and 80 graduate students, of which 38% are underrepresented minority and 18% female students.
+Together, these programs serve a highly diverse student body of 1,400 undergraduates and 80 graduate students, of which 38% are underrepresented minorities and 18% are female students.
 The majority of our graduates enter the workforce right after graduation and our alumni are the driving forces in a myriad of industries in the San Francisco Bay Area and throughout California.

 The School has 22 tenured/tenure-track faculty and over 30 lecturer faculty in all four disciplines—and continues to grow!
 Our diverse faculty represents some of the best and brightest engineers, researchers, and educators, who are extraordinary role models dedicated to inspiring young minds and bringing equity to engineering education.
 Among them are recipients of distinguished teaching awards, National Science Foundation (NSF) CAREER Award, NSF and National Institute of Health (NIH) grants, Department of Energy grants, Air Force Research Laboratory grants, California State University (CSU) Faculty Innovation and Leadership Award, American Chemical Society PRF grant; as well as Google Faculty-in-Residence, technology entrepreneurs, senior technical and management staff at local high-tech companies, and senior members of local government agencies.
 As we embrace both the teacher-scholar and teacher-practitioner models, our outstanding faculty infuse their classrooms with cutting-edge knowledge gained from their research and modern engineering practices from the industries.